Brisbane Roar FC: Alternative stadiums

-Throughout their history Roar have hosted games at alternative venues including Cbus Stadium and Perry Park; typically for FFA Cup games and ACL matches.
+Throughout their history Roar have hosted games at alternative venues including Cbus Stadium, Spencer Park and Perry Park; typically for Australia Cup games and ACL matches.

 At the beginning of the 2010–11 season, during negotiations with the operator of Suncorp Stadium, there were suggestions that the club may move its home games to Ballymore Stadium where the club then had its administration and training facilities.
 However, the owners of the club opted to stay at Suncorp Stadium on a new restructured contract that would ensure the financial viability of hosting games at the more expensive Suncorp Stadium.

 Following the flooding of Suncorp Stadium in the 2010–11 Queensland floods, the Roar were forced to move two home games against Wellington Phoenix and Melbourne Heart to the regular home of Gold Coast United at Skilled Park on the Gold Coast.
 These matches are the first 'home' league fixtures that the Roar have played at a venue other than Suncorp Stadium in the club's history.